 - 1 cup full-fat milk

-Slice the eggplant, drizzle a bit of olive oil over, add a pinch of salt and thyme, and arrange on a baking tray.
+- Slice the eggplant, drizzle a bit of olive oil over, add a pinch of salt and pepper, and arrange on a baking tray.

-Bake for about 15 minutes, until the eggplant slices begin to soften, then slice the zucchini, and again drizzle over some olive oil and season with salt and thyme.
+- Bake for about 15 minutes, until the eggplant slices begin to soften, turn them over, then slice the zucchini, and again drizzle over some olive oil and season with salt and pepper.

-Once they eggplant and zucchini have softened, remove from the tray, slice the potatoes and one of the onions, and repeat the process, baking them for about 20 minutes.
+- Once they eggplant and zucchini have softened, remove from the tray, slice the potatoes and one of the onions, and repeat the process, baking them for about 20-25 minutes until golden.

-Add the ground turkey, and cook until the meat is no longer pink, then add the chopped tomatoes and the broth, and cook until the liquid has been absorbed.
+- Add the ground beef, and cook until the meat is no longer pink, then add the chopped tomatoes, carrot and the broth, and cook until the liquid has been absorbed.

-When the sauce has thickened slightly, add the cheddar, parmesan cheese, salt, pepper and nutmeg and remove from the heat.
-Add one tablespoon of sauce in the turkey mixture.
+- When the sauce has thickened slightly, add the cheddar, parmesan cheese, salt, pepper and nutmeg and remove from the heat.
+Add one tablespoon of sauce in the beef mixture.

-To assemble the moussaka, grease an oven-proof dish with olive oil, add one layer or the baked eggplant and zucchini, one layer of the cooked turkey, one layer of potatoes and onion, another layer of turkey, then top with the bechamel sauce.
+- To assemble the moussaka, grease an oven-proof dish with olive oil, add one layer or the baked eggplant and zucchini, one layer of the cooked beef, one layer of potatoes and onion, another layer of beef, then top with the bechamel sauce.

 - Click on the US Customary link to see the measurements displayed in cups and ounces.